KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional keyboard layouts and keyboard layout providers for all keyboard locales.
+[KeyboardKit Pro][Pro] unlocks additional keyboard layouts providers for all keyboard locales.

-This lets you create a fully localized ``SystemKeyboard`` for all available locales with a single line of code.

-You can also access the underlying, locale-specific providers like this:
+You can access the underlying, locale-specific keyboard layout providers like this:

 ```swift
 let provider = ProKeyboardLayoutProvider.Swedish()